act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 #### Passed Example 6

-`h2` element contains `<span>` as only content, and this does not affect accessible name computation.
+`h2` element contains the phrasing content element `<span>` as only content, and this does not affect the accessible name computation.

 ```html
 <h2><span></span></h2>